Watch our video on how does power hour work.

 Everyone is cramming their order's in to get that last price before the bell which can leave your order to being skipped and unfilled.
 All these are things you need to keep in mind if you're going to place a swing trade at the end of day session.

-Check out our stock investment courses to learn how to swing trade as well as day trade.
+Check out our online trading courses to learn how to swing trade as well as day trade.

 Scalping, the hotkey ninjas' favorite trade.
 As the name states, you are looking to perform a scalp trade.
 A quick trade in and out holding for no longer than a few minutes at most.